FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/5-Motion_Profiling.md

 }
 ```

-We need to pass our parameters into the `TrapezoidProfile` constructor in a particularly curious way, where we need to create these other objects and then pass them in.
+We need to pass our parameters into the `TrapezoidProfile` constructor in a particularly curious way, where we need to create these other objects and then pass the values in.
 Other than that, it's pretty self-explanatory.
 However, one thing to note is that in order to query our profile, we need to pass in the time that has passed since the profile has begun.
 This way, we can actually calculate the correct position into our profile.
 To do this, we can use a WPILib `Timer` object, and then start it once we begin our profile.
 Now, we just need to follow our profile.

 To do so, we first need to query our `TrapezoidProfile` object, which will tell us the current position and velocity we should be going at.
 We can then pass these into two PID controllers.
 We have a few options for how exactly we could implement these PID controllers, but what I'm going to do is basic `P` control for position, and then use the WPILib `PIDController` for the velocity calculation.
 We also need to augment the `PIDController` with the `kFF` term.
 Let's check that out in our `update()` function: